HariSekhon/Knowledge-Base/git.md

 - Commit frequently:
   - make small, atomic commits for easier tracking and diffs
+- Push frequently to your remote origin as a backup:
+  - in case you have a local disaster
 - Write clear commit messages:
   - summarize what changed and more importantly why
   - some companies prefix Jira ticket numbers to their commits or Pull Requests